 How to Make Your Own Prunes

-After harvesting ripe, firm plums (Italian prune plums are best because they’re dry but you could try this with any plum), you wash them off lightly and get out the cutting board and a good knife.
+- Use only ripe, firm plums.
+Italian prune plums are best because their water content is lower than others, but you could try this with any plum.
+Wash them off lightly and get out the cutting board and a good knife.

-Stack up your dehydrator racks and get to work.
-Simply slice the plum in half, remove the pit and pop your thumb in the back of the half of plum on the outside and push, making the plum half invert.
+- Place your thumb in the back of one half of plum (on the outside) and push firmly, making the plum half invert.
 This helps them dry quicker (a trick I learned from a wise neighbor).

 What about you?
 Are you a fan of prunes?
 Or is that food only your grandma eats?
 I tell you the older I get…

 If you decide prunes aren’t your thing, try this post to learn How To Make Your Own Raisins!